david-macmahon/netboot_resoureces/README.md

 8. Install a few packages on the head node (that may already be installed):

-   With the exception of `ansible`, the following packages are required on the head node for netbooting.
-The `ansible` package is required to make use of other netboot adminsitration resources.
+   The following packages are required on the head node for netbooting.

    - nfs-kernel-server
    - syslinux-common
    - pxelinux
-   - ansible

 9. Setup `/etc/exports` to export the rootfs and persistentfs